sungsoo-lim90/Stat491_Project/README.md

 The Stocknet dataset included in this experiment is the two-year price movements from 01/01/2014 to 01/01/2016 of 88 stocks, coming from all the 8 stocks in the Conglomerates sector and the top 10 stocks in capital size in each of the other 8 sectors.
 For the news component, the preprocessed tweet data is used, where the keys are 'text', 'user_id_str', and 'created_at'.
 For the preprocessed price data, the entries are: date, movement percent, open price, high price, low price, close price, volume.

+This dataset comprises two main components

+- ./tweet: tweet data from Twitter
+- ./price: price data from Yahoo Finance

+Each component contains their raw data and preprocessed data organized by stocks.

 We briefly describe the codes for data processing, HAN, and training and testing.

 ### Data Processing

 First, we load the stock history based on the historical price data.
-Since the dataset describes the two-year price movements from 2014 to 2016 of 88 stocks, we first make sure that
+Since the dataset describes the two-year price movements from 2014 to 2016 of 88 stocks, we first make sure that we can calculate the rise percentages of the individual stocks, as defined.
+We then define a stock name dictionary, which contains the name of the stocks as keys and the rise percentage and the number of days that the stock has been in the dataset.
+Finally, we set the two classes bounds as follows:

+- down_bound = -0.5
+- up_bound = 0.55

+Based on the stock name dictionary, we load the preprocessed tweets data.
+The preprocessed tweets data contain the key words of the tweets.
+We match the stock names to the tweets pertaining to those stocks, and save the lengths of the tweets and the contents of the tweets.
+Finally, the number of total samples with splits of train, validation, and test data is as follows:

+- 20345 total number of train samples
+- 2555 number of validation samples
+- 3720 test samples

+The two classes are evenly divided for each of the samples.

 ``` python